lowrie/physim/README.md

 This software is covered by the MIT License.
 Please see the provided LICENSE file for more details.

-This is a collection of physics simulation tools that I created for sharing with students at Texas A&M.
+This is a collection of physics simulation tools that I created for sharing with students and collaborators.

 The modules are: